 Entries show the average Q (equivalent to SP) score achieved by each aligner on all 1927 alignments of the PREFAB database.
 All scores have been multiplied by 100.
 Running times for programs over the entire database are given for each program in hours and minutes.
-The best results in each column are shown in bold. in the PREFAB database.
-Again, ProbCons and ProbCons-ext demonstrate a strong lead in SP score although their running times are longer than those of the other aligners except for T-Coffee.
-This is due to the computation of all-pairs pairwise posterior probability matrices in the first step of the algorithm; other schemes for formulating probabilistic consistency that avoid this need for a quadratic number of initial alignments may be possible.
-The significance results for these values are given in Table 4.4
+The best results in each column are shown in bold.

 The results of testing of the SABmark benchmark alignment database are shown in Table 5.
-Many of the same trends as found in the BAliBASE alignments are seen in SABmark, with the difference between ProbCons and the next best aligner in terms of f_D (SP) scores even more exaggerated.
-It should be noted, however, that while the Align-m aligner lags far behind in SP score5 (which may be thought of as a measure of sensitivity), its f_M scores, which are the proportion of correctly predicted amino acid matches among all predicted matches (and which may be regarded as a measure of specificity) are the highest.
-Due to this disparity, it is difficult to make a precise quantitative statement regarding the relative performance of Align-m compared to the other methods without characterizing the sensitivity/specificity trade-off of each method, such as performed in a ROC analysis (Metz 1978).6 Nevertheless, compared to all other aligners, Prob-Cons demonstrates significantly higher f_D and f_M scores overall, as seen in Table 6.
+Many of the same trends as found in the BAliBASE alignments are seen in SABmark, with the difference between ProbCons and the next best aligner in terms of $f_D$ (SP) scores even more exaggerated.
+It should be noted, however, that while the Align-m aligner lags far behind in SP score (which may be thought of as a measure of sensitivity), its $f_M$ scores, which are the proportion of correctly predicted amino acid matches among all predicted matches (and which may be regarded as a measure of specificity) are the highest.
+Due to this disparity, it is difficult to make a precise quantitative statement regarding the relative performance of Align-m compared to the other methods without characterizing the sensitivity/specificity trade-off of each method, such as performed in a ROC analysis (Metz 1978).
+Nevertheless, compared to all other aligners, Prob-Cons demonstrates significantly higher $f_D$ and $f_M$ scores overall, as seen in Table 6.